-Students must have a FBI check performed before progressing to each of the following courses: NSL 311 and NSL 411 (a total of 2 tests).
-Students will be given specific instruction on how to complete this requirement prior to NSL 311.
+Students must have a FBI check performed before progressing to each of the following courses: NSL 311/312 and NSL 411/412 (a total of 2 tests).
+Students will be given specific instruction on how to complete this requirement prior to NSL 311/312 (whichever course is taken first).
 Students are responsible for costs associated with this check (typically between \$36-\$38).
 Student results are accessed directly by the clinical agency.
 Student access to the clinical agency is at the discretion of the clinical agency based on this FBI check.